 A Few Additional Notes

 There have been some wacky ideas thrown out there and some of them are downright destructive.

 Referral Exclusion List

 Do not, do not, do not add spam sites to your referral exclusion list!
 The referral exclusion list is used to help better attribute traffic that is coming to your site.

 Consider a site that has an external payment that’s processed on PayPal.com.
 In order to keep our attribution intact, we’d set the Referral Exclusion list along with our cross-domain tracking.
 We would add PayPal.com to our referral exclusion list, which will strip off the referral from that session.
 This turns the session into a Direct session, which means if the client ID is still in place, it will continue the previous session or at the least, maintain the previous session’s source/medium – giving credit to the correct website.

 As you can see, this has nothing to do with spam.
 Adding spam sites will not remove them from your data, rather it will turn the session into a Direct/None session.
 The traffic is still there, it’s just now completely disguised as a legitimate session.
 You won’t be able to use Advanced Segments and worse, it will actually look like your site is doing better!

 The .htaccess solution usually involves blocking known offenders from ever accessing your site.
-The risk is a bit higher, because you’re actually blocking access to your site.
-If done correctly, the reward is higher – if they never even load your site, you use less resources and no traffic gets sent to GA.
+The risk is a bit higher because you’re actually blocking access to your site.
+If done correctly, the reward is higher – if they never even load your site, you use fewer resources and no traffic gets sent to GA.

-As long as there is the internet – spam will continue to be problem.
-Think of junk mail, spam emails, robo-calls, and now Google Analytics spam.
+As long as there is the internet – spam will continue to be a problem.
+Think of junk mail, spam emails, robocalls, and now Google Analytics spam.
 I predict it will get better with time, so hang in there.
-The problem affects lower traffic websites moreso than large websites, as the spam will make up a larger percentage.
+The problem affects lower traffic websites more than large websites, as the spam will make up a larger percentage.
 Start with best practices and then you can try some of the crazier tools/solutions.